vishwanath79/AdTech-and-Data-Primer/_sources/About.md

 ### Why This Book?

-This was a series of notes I took while learning about AdTech and programming in AdTech attending various meetups, youtube videos, and other resources.
-I decided to share them with the community to help others learn about AdTech and programming in AdTech.
+This book brings together notes, code examples, and learning materials collected while exploring AdTech and AdTech programming through meetups, YouTube content, and other study resources.
+The goal is to share these consolidated learnings with the community to support others who want to understand and build in AdTech and use as a starting point with information that is usually scattered across the internet.

 ### Support This Project